 Personally, I like how the names Chord and Hugo are punched into the aluminum housing, Chord is self-confident enough not to plaster their name on the device, yet there will be very few people confusing Hugo with another DAC or amp.

 I know, I know.
 There is a manual included with every Chord Hugo.
 But let’s be honest: who wants to read the manual when he unpacks a fresh new device?
 Nobody has time for that!

-But on the other hand, if you are reading this review, chances are high you don’t have a Hugo yet.
-So here’s my take on a simplified user guide so you know right away how to use Hugo when you hold it in your hands for the first time – at home or at a hifi-meet.
+But on the other hand, if you are reading this review, chances are high that you don’t have a Hugo yet.
+So here’s my take on a simplified user guide so you know right away how to use Hugo when you hold it in your hands for the first time – at home or a meeting.

 If you’re a Windows user, you will have to install the included drivers on the provided USB stick.
 If you’re an Apple user, you can plug and play.